This post may contain affiliate links. You can view our affiliate disclosure here.

 The Garmin Approach R10 is launch monitor, but it’s also a golf simulator.
 It has made big waves in the industry, and many people consider it to have revolutionized golf tech like the SkyTrak did back in 2014.

-The Approach R10 is the first launch monitor under $1000 to have golf simulation capabilities, and it’s also the first launch monitor to measure detailed club path parameters that you could previously only get in $1800+ units.
+The Approach R10 was the first launch monitor under $1000 to have golf simulation capabilities, and it was also the first launch monitor to measure detailed club path parameters that you could previously only get in $1800+ units.

 Through the Garmin Golf app, you can practice on a virtual driving range or play courses on Home Tee Hero.
-Just set up a net and hitting mat with the R10 and you’re good to go.
+Just go to the range or set up a net and hitting mat with the R10 and you’re good to go.

 Features